XD-DENG/Spark-ML-Intro/README.md

 As a fan of greedy algorithm, I would like to start with *random forest* algorithm.

-What is the idea of *Random Forest*?
+What is the idea of **Random Forest**?

 To put it simpel, averaging a set of observations reduces variance.
 Hence a natural way to reduce the variance and hence increase the prediction accuracy of a machine learning model is to take many training sets from the population, build a separate prediction model using each training set, and average the resulting predictions [1].
 This is the idea of **bagging**, a special case of random forest.

 Then we may need to subset the predictors.
 That is, in each training procedure, we don't use all the features we have.
 You may ask WHY since this seems like a 'waste' of resources we have.
 But let's suppose that there is a very strong predictor in the data, then in the models we produced, most of them will use that strong predictor in the top split and all of these decision trees will look similar, i.e., they're highly correlated.
 This may effect the reduction in variance and worsen the result.
 [1] This is why we only use randomly selected features in each tree model.

-This is just the idea of random forest.
+This is just the idea of **random forest**.
 Simple, straitforward, and elegant at the same time.

 Now let's have a look at the example code given by Spark.
 I commented the points where we may need to note (and details will be given later)